Serbian hip-hop: Television

 There were few TV shows that played hip hop video and interviewed local Serbian artists.

 Reprezent, 3 Kanal, Once A Week

 2001–2003 Reprezent was a TV show hosted by Deda (Marko Đurić).
 Deda is a member of Beogradski Sindikat.
 His focus was on the local scene and on the French and American underground scene.
 He also got to interview Das EFX and Guru (rapper).

 Internet Portals

+Radio-SKC, after the second burning, destroying the whole studio, SKC continued to work as an internet portal for few years, closing very soon after the burn.

 Festivals

 Over the years Serbia had many Hip Hop festivals.
 Most of these festivals were summer festivals which would go on for few days.

 Many festivals never got to see the 2nd year due to the fact that the organizers could find a sponsor to finance their festival.

 Svi Kao Jedan

 Svi Kao Jedan festival started in 2011 and it has been going for 7 years.
 It is a summer festival which would go on for a few days in Belgrade.

 Till now it had over 300 local artists as well as American artists like: Onyx, Afu-Ra, Kurtis Blow, and DJ Tomekk.

 In May 2014, Obrenovac, a Serbian town suffered heavy damage from unprecedented floods.
 In June 2014 Svi Kao Jedan was a one-day humanitarian concert with around 20 artists raising money for Obrenovac.